ssumoo/dignore/README.md

-dignore list --include  # and print all included files dignore list --all  # print all included and excluded files dignore list --include --quiet > included_files.txt
+dignore list --include  # and print all included files dignore list --all  # print all included and excluded files dignore list --include --quiet > included_files.txt dignore list | fzf  # run dignore + pipe into the fzf search
 ```

 ## Limitations